canmom/canmom.github.io/_drafts/livereads/adventure-time/season-2.md

 > When Finn performs the traditional Rainicorn rain dance, Bob and Ethel get insulted.
 This may be because Finn is acting in a stereotypical manner, which could be offensive to them.

 Gee, you think?
-(Though the more obvious interpretation is that Finn is just making shit up.)
+(Though the more obvious interpretation is that Finn is just making shit up, in an equally insulting way.)

 The 'soy human' bit was kind of funny, but most of the ~wacky~ stuff in this episode felt strained, 'trying too hard'.
 Lady's parents feel less like characters from whom the humour can come naturally, and more a bunch of 'wacky foreigner' jokes stapled together.
 Like, why name the traditional rainicorn game some mash of nonsense syllables and not just, something in Korean?
 I was kind of waiting for the other shoe to drop - that the parents were playing a prank on Finn or something - but no, apparently that's just what Rainicorns are like.